ostapka/BookCatalog/README.md

 To run the project, go to the root directory and run the project with the commands docker-compose build and docker-compose up or just docker-compose up --build.

-You can add books frov files in csv format.
+You can add books from files in csv format.
 Content of file have to be something like this:
 [
     {
         "Title": "Sample Book 85",